 - 4.1.
-Before setting a precept, the council must calculate its [council tax (England)/budget (Wales)] requirement for each financial year by preparing and approving a budget, in accordance with The Local Government Finance Act 1992 or succeeding legislation. - 4.2.
-Budgets for salaries and wages, including employer contributions shall be reviewed by [the council] at least annually in the Autumn [October] for the following financial year and the final version shall constitute part of the Budget information, by Code and Centre, as approved by the Council in setting the Budget. be evidenced by a hard copy schedule signed by the Clerk and the [Chair of the Council or relevant committee].
-(The RFO will inform committees of any salary implications before they consider their draft their budgets.) - 4.3.
-No later than November [month] each year, the RFO shall prepare a draft budget with detailed estimates of all\{receipts and payments/income and expenditure\] for the following financial year {along with a forecast for the following [three financia]

-years]), taking account of the lifespan of assets and cost implications of repair or replacement.
+Before setting a precept, the council must calculate its council tax requirement for each financial year by preparing and approving a budget, in accordance with The Local Government Finance Act 1992 or succeeding legislation. - 4.2.
+Budgets for salaries and wages, including employer contributions shall be reviewed by the council at least annually in the Autumn for the following financial year and the final version shall constitute part of the Budget information, by Code and Centre, as approved by the Council in setting the Budget. - 4.3.
+No later than November each year, the RFO shall prepare a draft budget with detailed estimates of all income and expenditure for the following financial year taking account of the lifespan of assets and cost implications of repair or replacement. - 4.4.
+Unspent budgets for completed projects shall not be carried forward to a subsequent year unless specifically authorised by Council.
+Unspent funds for partially completed projects may only be carried forward by placing them in an earmarked reserve (or equivalent) with the formal approval of the full council.

-- 4.4.
-Unspent budgets for completed projects shall not be carried forward to a subsequent yearunless specifically authorised by Council. {Unspent funds for partially completed projects may only be carried forward (by placing them in an earmarked reserve (or equivalent)) with the formal approval of the full council.} - 4.5.
-The Budget and Policy Each committee (if any) shall review theits draft budget for the Council and submit any proposed amendments to the council (finance committee) not later than the end of January[November] each year. - 4.6.
-The draft budget {with any committee proposals and [three year]} forecast, including any recommendations for the use or accumulation of reserves, shall be considered by the Budget and Policy{finance committee and a recommendation made to the } council. - 4.7.
-Having considered the proposed budget and [three year] forecast, the council shall determine its [council tax (England)\/budget (Wales)] requirement by setting a budget.
-The council shall set a precept for this amount no later than [the end of February (but typically January] for the ensuing financial year. - 4.8.
+- 4.5.
+The Budget and Policy committee shall review the draft budget for the Council and submit any proposed amendments to the council not later than the end of January each year. - 4.6.
+The draft budget including any recommendations for the use or accumulation of reserves, shall be considered by the Budget and Policy committee and a recommendation made to the council. - 4.7.
+Having considered the proposed budget, the council shall determine its council tax requirement by setting a budget.
+The council shall set a precept for this amount no later than the end of February (but typically January) for the ensuing financial year. - 4.8.
 Any member with council tax unpaid for more than two months is prohibited from voting on the budget or precept by Section 106 of the Local Government Finance Act 1992 and must and must disclose at the start of the meeting that Section 106 applies to them. - 4.9.
 The RFO shall issue the precept to the billing authority no later than the end of February and supply each member with a copy of the agreed annual budget. - 4.10.
 The agreed budget provides a basis for monitoring progress during the year by comparing actual spending and income against what was planned. - 4.11.
-Any addition to, or withdrawal from, any earmarked reserve shall be agreed by the council, typically on the recommendation of the Budget and Policy Committee {or relevant committee}. - 5.
-Procurement - 5.1.
-Members and officers are responsible for obtaining value for money at all times.
-Any officer procuring goods, services or works should ensure, as far as practicable, that the best available terms are obtained, usually by obtaining prices from several suppliers. - 5.2.
-The RFO should verify the lawful nature of any proposed purchase before it is made and in the case of new or infrequent purchases, should ensure that the legal power being used is reported to the meeting at which the order is authorised and also recorded in the minutes other than in circumstances where the General Power of Competence applies. - 5.3.
-Every contract shall comply with these the council's Standing Orders and these Financial Regulations and no exceptions shall be made, except in an emergency.
+Any addition to, or withdrawal from, any earmarked reserve shall be agreed by the council, typically on the recommendation of the Budget and Policy Committee.